Doxuno

 RENT REVIEW BASIS

 The revised rent has been set on the following basis: Adjustment in line with the local open-market rent for a comparable one-bedroom flat in the E5 area and CPI inflation over the preceding 12 months..
-The Landlord confirms that the revised rent reflects the open market rent for a comparable property and complies with the non-discrimination duties in the Equality Act 2010.
-No retaliatory increase is being made in response to a complaint protected under ss.33-41 of the Deregulation Act 2015.
+The Landlord confirms that the revised rent reflects an open-market rent for a comparable property and complies with the non-discrimination duties in the Equality Act 2010.
+Where this variation increases the rent it is set in conjunction with — and not in substitution for — the Form 4A procedure under RRA 2025 s.6.

 8.